splendidnut/bB-multicolorsprite-kernel/README.md

 # bB-multicolorsprite-kernel
 A batariBasic kernel for handling multiple multi-colored sprites.

-To use this kernel in your project, drop the files in your project folder.
-The batariBasic compiler will use automatically use these files versus it's own when the multisprite kernel option is selected in the BAS file.
+To use this kernel in your project, all you need to do is drop the files in your project folder.
+The batariBasic compiler will automatically use these files (versus it's own) when the multisprite kernel option is selected in the BAS source file.

 Overview of Files:
  - NTSC_PAL_colors.asm  - provides the typical underscore-hex-named color consts (_00.._FF) that make it easy to switch between PAL and NTSC colors in your project